junyper/fabricons/README.md

 ## Set Up

-- Run `./install.sh` to install dependencies.
+- In the console run `./install.sh` to install dependencies.
-- Run `npm start` to start the [local server](http://localhost:4004) and watch for changes.
+- In the console run `gulp` to start the [local server](http://localhost:3002) and watch for changes.

 ## How It Works

 - In the .sketch files in `/src/sketch` there are 1920x1920 artboards for each icon set variant.
 The artboard name is the name of the icon (close, add, etc.) with a prefix of the variant, like `bold/close` and `light/close`.

-- When you save in Sketch with the `npm start` script running, the artboards will be exported in SVG to the `./dist` directory, or according to the [configuration](build.config.js), automatically via `gulp-sketch`, creating directories for each variant based on the artboard names.
+- When you save in Sketch with the `npm start` script running, the artboards will be exported in SVG to the `./generated` directory, or according to the [configuration](build.config.js), automatically via `gulp-sketch`, creating directories for each variant based on the artboard names.

 - After exporting, gulp will take the SVG files generated for each variant and resize, minify, and package them for various platforms (web, iOS, Android) as individual SVG files, SVG sprites, pdf documents and icon fonts.
-You can see the result in the `/dist` directory.
+You can see the result in the `/generated` directory.

 ## Adding and Modifying Icons